Submit FAQs Awards Usage Terms Contact

 </div>

-Here I'm using DIVs to separate each content piece, which as mentioned is configurable.
+Here I'm using DIVs to contain each content piece.
+These containers should contain an arbitrary but shared CSS class (ie: "virtualpage"), plus the CSS class "hidepiece" that should always be present.
 Now, it's recommended that you throw in an extra DIV that surrounds the entire content with an explicit width/ height set.
 This sets the height of the area in which each piece of content is contained in, to prevent the page from "bopping" as the user paginates through the pieces of content with varying heights.
 That's what the DIV in gray is for.

 Stage 2: Once your content is sliced into individual pieces, you must now define the pagination interface for the content.
 At its simplest the code for it looks something like this: